zengxianyu/scenec/README.md

 # Interactive demo

 Please fill out this [agreement form](https://forms.microsoft.com/r/Rq2xzdNsnv) to request access.
 We will send your unique link to access the demo

+# Code
+This is my internship project at Adobe.
+I am still waiting for the approval from Adobe for code release.
+Please contact the Adobe affiliated authors for more details.
+Meanwhile, I will be glad to assist if you are interested in implementing the method.